-If you are carrying twins or a multiple pregnancy, you should try and come in earlier, at around 22 - 24 weeks, to give the best chance of seeing both, or all of the babies.
-Please let us know if you have a multiple pregnancy when you book as we will need to allow more time and charge an extra £30.
+If you are carrying twins or a multiple pregnancy, you should come in earlier, at around 22 - 24 weeks.
+This will give you the best chance of seeing both, or all, of the babies.
+Please let us know if you have a multiple pregnancy when you book as we will need to allow more time and charge an extra £30 for each additional baby.

-Depending on the gestation and position of your baby, you will be able to see your baby's facial features; the shape of their mouth, little fingers and tiny toes.
+Depending on the gestation and position of your baby you will see your baby's facial features, fingers and toes.
 You will also be able to see them moving in real time, drinking fluid, frowning and smiling, yawning, sucking their fingers and kicking their legs.
 It really is a glimpse into their secret world in your womb.

 Don't worry if you don't want to know the gender of your baby, we can simply avoid that area and keep the surprise for you.

-All of our 4D scans include a wellbeing check of the baby but our 30 minute appointment includes a health an wellbeing check.
-During our Health and Wellbeing check we will take detailed measurements of the baby and check more of the baby's anatomy for any abnormalities; more like those done during your 20 week scan.
-These findings will be put into a detailed report for you to take home.
+All of our 4D scans include basic wellbeing checks of your baby.
+However, our 30 minute appointment includes Growth and Wellbeing checks which involve detailed measurements and check the baby's anatomy for any abnormalities.
+These findings are put into a report for you to take home.
 We only employ qualified and experienced Sonographers registered with HCPC.
 If you have any questions or concerns, please discuss these with your Sonographer.

 We use the GE Voluson E8 to perform our scans.
 The E8 is truly top of the range ultrasound equipment, surpassed only by GE's E10 model.
 You can read more about the equipment we use by visiting GE's website.

-Have a look through the images on our Scan Images page to see what babies looks like at the different stages of pregnancy.
+Have a look through the images on our Scan Images page to see what babies look like at different stages of pregnancy.

 If you have any questions at all, please get in touch and we will be happy to help you.